jasonayre/atr/README.md

 ### If any of how it works is confusing, pay attention to the following as it may clear things up:

-Note, the redis pubsub mechanism is only concerned about the publication scope, i.e.
+**NOTE:** the redis pubsub mechanism is only concerned about the publication scope, i.e.

 organization.1234.post.created